theodi/open-standards-guidebook/src/creating-open-standards/developing-standards/update-or-retire.md

     title: Update or retire
     order: 6

+description: >-

-description: An open standard changes over time to meet the needs of its community.
-When it’s time to retire the standard, choose active retirement by shutting down gracefully.
+    Make changes to keep the standard robust and relevant or retire by shutting down gracefully if necessary.
 gdoc: 'https://docs.google.com/document/d/1mRXWd1yJRenV-xFbW3iTTs4zKGiCLLXkMYWiMlXoexw/edit'
 ---